 As the surrounding views were limited to what looked like blue-grey sludge, thanks to the intense gloom, we didn’t stay long on the summit and began making our way over to Atkinson Pike for the next part of our walk.

 Here we’re crossing the saddle, the dip between the summit and Atkinson PIke, and passing by the tarn we made our way over to the path on the right so we could take a peek down Sharp Edge.

-Here we are, at the point where the Sharp Edge path brings walkers, who have traversed the ridge down there on the left, out on to the safety of the grassy top of Foule Crag where they will no doubt pause to get their breath back and their heartbeat back to something like normal.
+Here we are, at the point where the Sharp Edge path brings walkers, who have traversed the ridge down there on the left, out on to the safety of the grassy top where they will no doubt pause to get their breath back and their heartbeat back to something like normal.
 Just below the rocks in the foreground is a very steep scramble, which is why there seems to be no obvious link between this point and the ridge on the left.
 While getting their breath back walkers/scramblers could also enjoy this view down to Scales Tarn, whilst offering up grateful thanks to the scrambling gods for not having dumped them into it on the way up.

 On the way down from Atkinson Pike and over to the right of us is the junction of paths leading to Bannerdale Crags if you took the right hand path, or Bowscale Fell if you took the left hand one.
 Its looking worryingly dark over the Pennines and those clouds are heading this way I think.

 It was now getting on for half past three and I decided that it wasn’t going to get any warmer so I stopped to put my jacket back on again.
 This shot shows the path leading down to the summit of Mungrisedale Common, which is the large expanse of grass and moss stretching out in front of us.